 Permission to Travel forms are not required for any team from a Region 1 state.

-Each team in the U11-U17/18 (High School) age groups is allowed a maximum of 18 players.
+Each team in the U13-U17/18 (High School) age groups is allowed a maximum of 18 players.
 U11 and U12 teams playing 9v9 may roster no more than 16 players.
 Teams in the U9 and U10 age groups playing 7v7 may have no more than 14 players.
-Three guest players will be allowed, provided they have valid player passes for the correct age group.
+Three guest players will be allowed, provided they have valid player passes for the correct age group and are listed on the roster at check-in, prior to the start of the event.

 U9/10 Play 7v7